 On March 11, 2020, the World Health Organization declared a novel strain of coronavirus disease ("COVID-19") a global pandemic.
 We had expected to commence Phase I clinical trials our TFF formulation of Tacrolimus in Australia in the first quarter of 2020, and on March 13, 2020 we had received the approval of the Australian Human Research Ethics Committee to commence Phase I trials, however later in March 2020 our contract research organization in Australia informed us that because of the spread of the COVID-19 virus in Australia, there would be a delay in initiating the trial.
-During the second quarter of 2020, we were able to begin dosing in the Phase I Tacrolimus trial.
-However, due to the resurgence of COVID-19 in Australia, in July 2020 the Phase I trials were suspended and, as of the date of this report, we are unable to predict when we will be able to resume the Phase I clinical trials in Australia.
+During the second quarter of 2020, we were able to begin dosing in the Phase I Tacrolimus trial in Melbourne, Victoria, Australia.
+However, due to the resurgence of COVID-19 in the Melbourne area, in July 2020 the Phase I trials were delayed.
+With the flaring of COVID-19 in the Melbourne area and in order to remain dynamic, we opened a second clinical trial site in Brisbane, Queensland, Australia. and dosing in the Phase 1 clinical trial resumed in Australia during the third quarter 2020.
+We expect that dosing in this trial will be completed in the fourth quarter 2020.
 Any financial impact cannot be reasonably estimated at this time, but may materially affect our business and financial condition.
 The extent to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.

-During the three months ended June 30, 2020 and 2019, we incurred \$2,567,771 and \$1,319,656 of research and development expenses and \$1,274,803 and \$889,453 of general and administrative expenses, respectively.
+During the three months ended September 30, 2020 and 2019, we incurred \$2,823,669 and \$2,563,528 of research and development expenses and \$2,254,912 and \$300,640 of general and administrative expenses, respectively.
 The increase in research and development expenses during 2020 was due to the ramp-up of research and development activities following the completion of IPO in October 2019.
 The ramp up includes our preliminary analysis and testing of dry powder formulations of certain drugs and vaccines we believe have the potential to become product candidates.
-The increase in general and administrative expenses in 2020 from the prior year period was due to additional activity and public company costs after the IPO.
-We incurred a net loss applicable to common stockholders of \$3,816,579 and \$2,475,882 for three months ended June 30, 2020 and 2019, respectively.
+We expect our spending on research and development activities to continue to increase in upcoming quarters.
+The increase in general and administrative expenses in 2020 from the prior year period was mainly a result of public-company related increases in expenses of approximately \$196,000, increased expenses related to consulting and business development activities of approximately \$825,000, payroll and related expense increases of approximately \$144,000 and an increase in stock-based compensation of approximately \$741,000.
+We incurred a net loss applicable to common stockholders of \$5,058,035 and \$3,096,938 for three months ended September 30, 2020 and 2019, respectively.